Growing a construction business IS EASY if you follow certain proven strategies.

 And we helped Xavier Miranda from The Go2Guy secure a $4.2 million drywall project for Jackson Hospital West in Miami, FL.

 Primarily we are a construction estimating firm, but because of the nature of our business, we are tied into the sales and negotiations part of the business, and we often help our clients with lead generation, along with the sales and follow up for their jobs.
+We provide a valuable construction takeoff service for busy contractors

 We also have our own construction division here in South Florida so we practice every strategy you’re about to read.